Robust Control Barrier Functions using Uncertainty Estimation with Application to Mobile Robots: Main Result

-for all ${x_e \in \C_V}$ renders the set ${ \C_V }$ forward invariant: ${x_e(0) \in \C_V \implies x_e(t) \in \C_V}$. \end{theorem} \begin{proof} Our goal is to prove that ${\dot{h}_V \geq -\alpha_h h_V, ~ \forall t \geq 0}$ which implies that ${\dot{h} \geq -\alpha_h h, ~ \forall t \geq 0}$.
+for all ${x_e \!\in\! \C_V}$ renders the set ${ \C_V }$ forward invariant. \end{theorem} \begin{proof} Our goal is to prove that ${\dot{h}_V \!\geq\! -\alpha_h h_V, ~ \forall t \!\geq\!
+0}$, which implies that ${\dot{h} \!\geq\! -\alpha_h h, ~ \forall t \!\geq\!
+0}$.
 The time derivative of ${h_V}$ in \eqref{hecbf} satisfies:

-This result guarantees that ${x_e(t) \in \C_V}$, ${\forall t \geq 0}$ if ${x_e(0) \in \C_V}$, which implies ${h(x(t)) \geq 0}$, ${\forall t \geq 0}$.
+This result guarantees that ${x_e(t) \!\in\! \C_V}$, ${\forall t \!\geq\!
+0}$ if ${x_e(0) \!\in\! \C_V}$, which implies ${h(x(t)) \!\geq\!
+0}$, ${\forall t \!\geq\!
+0}$.

-The second proof line uses the upper bound of ${V_e}$ described in Eq. \eqref{eq:er_iss} of Lemma~\ref{lem:Velyap}.
+The second proof line uses the upper bound of ${V_e}$ found in \eqref{eq:er_iss}.
 Note that ${\dot{h}}$ is given in \eqref{pro:main_pro2}: it is used in the third proof line.
 The next line uses a square to define a new lower bound.
-Finally, we obtain the main statement using the condition in the theorem. \end{proof} \begin{remark} Condition ${2 \sigma_{V}\mu _e \!-\! \frac{\sigma_V \alpha_h}{2} \!>\!
-0 \!\iff\! \lambda_{\rm min}(\Lambda) \!>\! \alpha_h}$ requires the uncertainty estimation dynamics represented by $\lambda_{\rm min}(\Lambda)$ to be faster than the exponential rate of the CBF constraint, which is characterized by $\alpha_h$.
-For a given uncertainty estimator, it is possible to select an $\alpha_h$ value that is sufficiently small in practical applications. \end{remark} \begin{remark} For Theorem~\ref{theo:main}, we require ${x_e(0) \in \C_V}$.
-This condition requires ${h(0) \geq \sigma_V V_e(0)}$, which is a more stringent condition than ${x_0 \in \C}$.
-This conservatism can be minimized by reducing the initial estimation error ${e(0)}$, which results in a smaller value of ${\sigma_V V_e(0)}$. \end{remark} \begin{remark} The safety condition \eqref{heineq} is not explicitly affected by the time-varying estimation error $e$, whereas \eqref{eq:thm4_set} depends on it.
-Therefore, Theorem~\ref{theo:main} gives design flexibility even if the upper bound ${\delta_b}$ is unknown, as the upper bound of $\|e\|$, ${\bar{e}(t)}$, given in \eqref{eq:norme2} explicitly depends on ${\delta_b}$. \end{remark}
+Finally, we obtain the main statement using the condition in the theorem. \end{proof} \begin{remark} Condition ${2 \sigma_{V}\mu _e \!-\! {\sigma_V \alpha_h}/{2} \!>\!
+0 \!\!\iff\!\! \lambda_{\rm min}(\Lambda) \!>\! \alpha_h}$ requires the uncertainty estimation dynamics represented by $\lambda_{\rm min}(\Lambda)$ to be faster than the exponential rate of the CBF constraint, which is characterized by $\alpha_h$.
+For a given uncertainty estimator, one can select an $\alpha_h$ value that is sufficiently small in practical applications. \end{remark} \begin{remark} For Theorem~\ref{theo:main}, we require ${x_e(0) \!\in\! \C_V}$.
+This condition requires ${h(x_0) \!\geq\! \sigma_V \!
+V_e(e_0)}$, which is a more stringent condition than ${x_0 \!\in\! \C}$.
+This conservatism can be minimized by reducing the initial estimation error ${e(0)}$, which results in a smaller value of ${\sigma_V \!
+V_e(0)}$. \end{remark} \begin{remark} Safety condition \eqref{heineq} is not explicitly affected by the time-varying estimation error $e$, whereas \eqref{eq:thm4_set} depends on it.
+Hence, Theorem~\ref{theo:main} gives design flexibility even when the upper bound ${\delta_b}$ is unknown, as the upper bound of $\|e\|$, ${\bar{e}(t)}$, explicitly depends on ${\delta_b}$. \end{remark}